javamultiplex/GIDS2023/README.md

 ## Take Away
+### How to Think Like an Architect
+  1. Read these books
+     - Fundamental of Software Architecture
+     - Software Archiecture - The Hard Part
+  2. The first law of software archiecture - *Everything in software architecture is a tradeoff*
 ### Meta-modern Software Architecture
   1. Prefer duplication over coupling
   2. Data Mesh - *A data mesh is a decentralized data architecture that organizes data by a specific business domain—for example, marketing, sales, customer service, and more—providing more ownership to the producers of a given dataset*